European-XFEL/howToMiddlelayer/source/chap1/device_attributes.rst

 to all their properties.

 .. note::
     This are applied to leaf properties.
-Nodes do not have DAQPolicy.
+Nodes do not have DaqPolicy.

 Developers should liaise with users to define which properties should be recorded.
 These can be set up programmatically: